top of page

 photograph of solar panels with transmission lines in the background

 Solar power is a rapidly growing source of renewable energy development in the United States.
-According to the U.S. Department of Energy, solar energy is the fastest growing and most affordable source of new electricity in the country.
+According to the U.S. Department of Energy, solar energy is the fastest-growing and most affordable source of new electricity in the country.
 Solar technologies convert sunlight into electricity through photovoltaic (PV) panels or through mirrors that concentrate solar radiation (CSP).
 This guide will explain solar leases and what landowners can expect when leasing land for a solar farm.

 Solar leases are long-term legal agreements between a landowner and a solar energy company.
 The property owner grants the solar developer the right to install and operate solar panels on their property.
 Then, the developer typically sells the electricity generated by the solar panels back to the utility company.
 The landowner receives lease payments from the solar developer in exchange for allowing the use of their land.